stepkos/stepkos/README.md

-# Hi there 👋 I'am Jacob and I'am full-stack developer
+# Hi there 👋 I'am Jacob and I'am Full-Stack Developer

 ## Mainly I work with: